dmgerow/cpq-qcp-example/README.md

 If you are working with a developer sandbox, you can follow the org installation instructions instead.

+This repository has sample code that can be used to show

+- Page security plugins (showing, hiding and making fields read only)
+- All of the quote calculation evaluation eventsQuote/Quote Line models, the data in them, and how to debug quote pricing with them
+- Performing a callout to an Apex REST service to incorporate apex code into your calculation sequence (necessary if you ever want to perform callouts to external endpoints during a calculation) with test code
+- Storing the results of these callouts in the quote/quote lines

 ## Org Installation

 1. Make sure that the calculation service is authorized in package settings